What harmful conditions do the guards have? Harmful production factors

 Preliminary and periodic medical examinations, the basis of which is the Labor Code of the Russian Federation and order 302 of 12.04.
 2011, contain information on contraindications, both general and specific:

-1. Information about general diseases, the presence of which is the basis for not passing the commission of specialists, is provided for in the last section of the document.
+1. Information about common diseases, the presence of which is grounds for failure to pass the specialist commission, is provided in the last section of the document.
 That is, if any pathological changes are detected in a person, according to the list, the occupational pathologist prescribes a conclusion about professional unsuitability.

-2. Specific information (last column) indicates contraindications for this type of work or contact with harmful substances in the course of work.
-If, according to the results of the examinations, a disease is revealed that does not allow continuing to work at this workplace, then the occupational pathologist makes an appropriate entry.
+2. Specific information (last column) indicates contraindications for this type of work or contact with harmful substances during work.
+If, based on the results of examinations, a disease is identified that does not allow one to continue working at a given workplace, then the occupational pathologist makes an appropriate note.

 Applications